Thailand - Wat Pho (Bangkok)

 |||

-Wat Pho is next to the Grand Palace and you can visit the temple by tuk-tuk or sightseeing car.
-The Picture left: People going around in a sightseeing car from the Grand Palace.
-If you want to drop by Wat Pho, it's okay just to get off on the way. |
+| Wat Pho is next to the Grand Palace and you can visit the temple by tuk-tuk or sightseeing car.
+(I guess you can walk but it's very or too much warm out there. :D) |

 |||